AkDeAnalyst/Sales-Metrics/README.md

     |--------------|----------|--------|---------|
     | Acco Suede Grain Vinyl Round Ring Binder | Office Supplies | Central | 0.556 |

 3b.
 How many of such products fall under the three product categories?
-Mr. Bid will like to know which category has the most products below the Average Revenue per         Product
+Mr. Bid will like to know which category has the most products below the Average Revenue/Product

     | Region       | Furniture  | Office_Supply | Technology |
     |--------------|------------|---------------|------------|